NomadBSD Handbooklet

 Installing NomadBSD on a hard disk

-Start Openbox menu → System → NomadBSD Installer and follow the instructions.
+Start main menu → System → NomadBSD Installer and follow the instructions.

 Note: The NomadBSD installer will use the entire disk.
 Installing to a single partition is currently not possible.